book your eye exam with us today

 Optometrists can prescribe glasses and/or contact lenses to correct a person’s sight.
 Therapeutic optometrists can also prescribe medications to treat a number of eye ailments.

 If you have any concerns at all with your eyes, an optometrist should be your first point of call.
-Haidee, Stuart and Shannon are our therapeutically qualified optometrists.
+Haidee, Stuart, Shannon and Lynn are our therapeutically qualified optometrists.

 What is a Dispensing Optician?